FormidableLabs/react-ssr-prepass/README.md

 [More information can be found in Apollo's own docs](https://www.apollographql.com/docs/react/features/server-side-rendering.html#getDataFromTree)

-## Optional Dependencies

-### Special case for `styled-components`

-`react-ssr-prepass` has an optional dependency on `styled-components@>=4.0.0`.
-This optimization skips any styling logic and imitates the attributes and props logic of `styled-components` otherwise.

-It exists because styled-components may populate the `ServerStyleSheet` as part of a `react-ssr-prepass` run, since it behaves like a normal React renderer.
-This is dangerous if the element tree that is passed to `react-ssr-prepass` is not wrapped in a `ServerStyleSheet` at all, since it will start accumulating styles and cause a memory leak.
-In `v4` it can also cause these styles to become _global_ and be sent to every server-rendered page.

-If you're not using styled-components however and are bundling your server-side code you need to stub styled-components with an empty package or just install it.

 ## Prior Art

 This library is (luckily) not a reimplementation from scratch of